 Gum inflammation and bone destruction are largely painless.
 Hence, people may wrongly assume that painless bleeding after teeth cleaning is insignificant, although this may be a symptom of progressing periodontitis.
 If your hands bled when you washed them, you would be concerned.
 Yet, many people think it's normal if their gums bleed when they brush or floss.

 Periodontal disease is a putrid, festering infection of the mouth.
 Bacteria and inflammatory particles can enter the bloodstream through ulcerated and bleeding gums and travel to the heart and other organs.
 In recent years, gum disease has been linked to a number of health problems.
-Researchers are studying possible connections between gum disease and:

 Greenberg Orthodontics & TMJ not only offers specialized care, but you can also first see if it’s the right choice for you by booking your FREE consultation.
 We offer these free consultations to get to know you and help ease your or your child’s fears about what it means to have ongoing dental treatments and how that can improve your overall quality of life.